robertosannazzaro/robertosannazzaro/README.md

 - 🤔 I’m looking for help with architecture design between a React client and the AWS stack, best practices on how to design NoSQL databases, use GraphQL APIs, and trigger different jobs with Lambda functions.

-- 💬 Ask me about NLP, time-series forecast, churn modelling, Shopify APIs,
+- 💬 Ask me about NLP, time-series forecast, churn modelling, Shopify APIs, Python, AWS.

 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/robertosannazzaro/).

-- ⚡ Fun fact: I have more than 150K of unique views on Medium
+- ⚡ Fun fact: I have more than 150K of unique views on Medium.

 ## 📊 GitHub Stats